 Years of Experience

-Respondents who have been working for five to nine years tend to make around $18.25.
-Those with one to four years of experience at the company can expect to make $13.00.
-The largest fraction of Kingwood Medical Center people (41 percent) have been working for 20 years or more and earn $26.35 per hour.
+Survey participants who have worked at Kingwood Medical Center for between five and 10 years earn approximately $30.91 per hour on average.
+Those with one to four years of experience at the company can expect to make $18.00 per hour on average.
+The largest fraction of Kingwood Medical Center people (37 percent) have been working for 20 years or more and earn $26.35 per hour on average.

-Residents of North Houston pick up paychecks that are higher than any other city — the median salary is approximately $35.72 per hour; other top-paying cities include Humble ($26.23) and the company's headquarter city of Houston (about $25.60).
+Residents of North Houston, Texas pick up paychecks that are higher than any other city — the median salary is $33.75 per hour; other top-paying cities include the company's headquarter city of Houston, Texas ($28.97) and Humble, Texas (approximately $27.00).

 Certifications and Degrees